isc-projects/kea/doc/sphinx/arm/logging.rst

     "%D{%Y-%m-%d %H:%M:%S.%q} %-5p [%c/%i.%t] %m\n";

-and a typical log produced by this pattern would look somethng like this:
+and a typical log produced by this pattern looks something like this:

 ::